Skip to Main Content

 ▲ Note:

-• Class session on August 21 will meet at the Oak Ridge campus.
+• Class lecture session on August 20 will meet at the Oak Ridge campus room H-207.

 ▲ Note:

-• First lab class on Monday, August 25 will meet in Oak Ridge, H-203.
+• First lab class on Monday, August 24 will meet at the Oak Ridge campus, Coffey Building, H-207.
 All remaining LAB class sessions will be held at the observatory, 334 Caney Creek Road Rockwood, TN 37854.
 Specific directions to the observatory will be provided during the first class session.

 ▲ Note: